oritromax/oritro-blog/src/content/blog/2025-04-01-my-homelab-part-1.md

 ---
-title: Building a Decade of Homelab Infrastructure: A Four-Part Journey
+title: Building a Decade of Homelab Infrastructure - Part 1
-date: 2025-04-01 14:43:11
+date: 2025-06-02 14:43:11
 tags:
     - homelab
+    - docker
     - server
+    - self-hosted
     - nas
 categories:
     - homelab
+description: This post is a part of 3 posts sharing my experience in building my own homelab ecosystem.

 ---

-# Building a Decade of Homelab Infrastructure: A Three-Part Journey
+# Building a Decade of Homelab Infrastructure: Part 1 - The Service Ecosystem

 Homelab has exploded in popularity since the pandemic hit, with people becoming increasingly interested in cutting the cord and keeping everything within their own network as much as possible.
 The current homelab ecosystem ranges from simply running a few basic services to almost industrial-looking setups, with everything imaginable in between.